 The Blog: News, Works in Progress, Reflections

 We put together a little overview of some common regional varieties of the bungalow.
-It's available as an 11 x 14" print in our shop.
+It's available as an 11 x 14" print on our Etsy shop.

 Generally, what makes a bungalow a "bungalow" is that it's a one- or one-and-a-half story home with a low-sloping roof and generally some kind of front-entry-shading veranda or dormer that distinguishes the face of it.
 They often have a fairly strong horizontal symmetry.
 There are many instances of the term being used liberally to describe much more elaborate homes--sometimes bungalow is used in connection with a home that might be considered a getaway home, or one that shares some of the looks of the traditional bungalow, multiplied by ten.